rancher/dashboard/docs/developer/testing.md

 ### VSCode debugging tools

+It is possible to use debugging tools within Jest via VSCode.
+To do so, open the debugger panel (Ctrl/Cmd+Shift+D) and select the `Debug Jest Tests` option from the dropdown.
+This will start a debug session with the Jest tests, allowing you to set breakpoint, inspect code and visualize variables on the panel itself.
+As usual it's possible to execute the tests by `F5` after selecting the right option.

 ### Style guide

 On top of the recommendation provided by the [Vue documentation](https://vuejs.org/guide/scaling-up/testing.html), it is also encouraged to follow these patterns to create readable and aimed tests.